Gold-1234/task-manager/Readme.md

 # Task Manager

+A web-based task management application designed for both individuals and teams.
+Manage your projects and tasks efficiently by assigning work, attaching files, and keeping notes.
+The app supports collaborative as well as private workflows.

+## Features

+- **Projects & Tasks:**
+  - Create and manage multiple projects.
+  - Add tasks to projects, assign them to team members.
+  - Tasks can have subtasks.
+  - **Subtasks:** Break down complex tasks into smaller subtasks, each with its own title and description, for more granular tracking and management.

+- **Notes:**
+  - Attach notes to projects and tasks.
+  - Admin-created notes are visible to everyone.
+  - Member-created notes are private to the creator.
+  - Notes can only be edited by the member who created them.

+- **Attachments:**
+  - Projects and tasks can have file attachments for easy reference and collaboration.

+- **Permissions:**
+  - Only admins can edit project details and public notes.
+  - Members can edit only the notes they have created.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://web.postman.co/workspace/My-Workspace~8e34ee0b-2a3b-4de6-82f5-3528760f0bd7/collection/40785574-579929ee-8591-455d-854a-daa680c4e898?action=share&creator=40785574)

 A Node.js/Express backend for managing projects, tasks, notes, and users.
 Includes authentication, file uploads, email notifications, and RESTful APIs.
 Built with MongoDB, follows best practices, and is ready for production.